3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

     </summary>
 <p>
 </p>

 To use this new feature you'll need to install a couple of things first.
-SSH into your printer, then run.
+SSH into your printer.

 ```
 python3 -m pip install rich
 ```

 Wait for this to complete then run.

 ```
 python3 -m pip install ConfigUpdater
 ```

 These commands will install the libaries you need to run the interactive user file updater script.

 To use the feature use this command...